srct/go/README.md

 URL branding service for institutions that wish to widely disseminate information without unnecessarily outsourcing branding.

-Go is currently a `Python 3` (with backwards compatability foor `Python 2.7` until Django 2.0 in December 2017) project written in the `Django` web framework, with `MySQL` as our backend database.
+Go is currently a `Python 3` project written in the `Django` web framework, with `MySQL` as our backend database.

 # Setup instructions for local development